by John Steinbeck

 The Pearl Theme of Gender

-There is no ambiguity in gender roles in The Pearl.
+There is zero ambiguity in gender roles in The Pearl.
 The male is the leader of the household.
 He is dominant, he is the decision-maker, and the family’s welfare rests solely on his shoulders.
 The female, on the other hand, is submissive, deferent, and nearly always silent.
+She is, however, smart and uber-strong.

 Questions About Gender